TizyM/COSMOpet/iot-integration.md

 COSMOpet is in alpha stage and does not yet use real IoT hardware.
 However, the system is designed to simulate satellite and biometric inputs to prepare for real-time integration.

-- 🌍 Urban environmental stress is modeled using Copernicus data layers (Sentinel-4, HR-VPP)
+- 🌍 Urban environmental stress is modeled using Copernicus data layers (Sentinel-4, HR-VPP) 🛰️ Satellite data: Sentinel-4* (simulated), HR-VPP, Galileo

+> *Sentinel-4 will become operational in July 2025.
+COSMOpet simulates its functionality using existing CAMS-based logic.

 - 📍 Positioning is simulated via Galileo GNSS logic (city-level urban context)
 - 🔬 Response logic is triggered using WHO reference thresholds